Mississauga Civic Centre

 The Mississauga Civic Centre is the seat of local government of Mississauga, Ontario, Canada.
 The 37,280 square metre complex is a prominent example of postmodern architecture in Canada, finished in 1987 by Jones and Kirkland.
 It stands at 92 metres or 302 feet.
 The design was influenced by farmsteads which once occupied much of Mississauga as well as historical features of city centres.
 The building, for instance, includes a prominent clock tower.
 It was chosen as the winner of a design competition that included 246 submissions.
 Mississauga Civic Centre is located in the City Centre near Square One Shopping Centre and is home to the Mississauga City Council.
-The civic center building is considered one of the most iconic and recognizable buildings and cultural icons of Mississauga city.
+The civic center building is considered one of the most iconic and recognizable buildings and cultural icons of the city of Mississauga.

 History

 Mississauga Civic Centre is the second home for City Hall and third home of local government.

 Cooksville Town Hall was built at Lot 16, Concession 1 SDS around 1870 and was built as single storey brick school house.
 It later housed Cooksville Public School from 1919 to 1921.

 In 1953 Township of Toronto Municipal Building at 100 Dundas Street West (Coronation Square Building) was built next to the old town hall.
 The old town hall structure became the east wing of the Toronto Township Municipal Building.
 It was designed by architect Gordon Adamson, who built International style buildings.
 After the 1969 fire that gut the east wing, the Township offices were relocated once the 1 City Centre Drive was made available from developers of Square One.

 The 1950s municipal building became home to the Dufferin-Peel Catholic School Board and Sheridan College.
 Abandoned, the structure was demolished in 1970.

 The Township of Mississauga moved to 1 City Centre Drive near Burnhamthorpe and Hurontario in 1971.
 It along with Square One was located on the old Robert Norman Carr farm.
 Built as a 5 floor office building, it was converted as a civic centre in 1971.
 In 1974 it became City Hall and remained so until 1984.
 Converted to offices by the city, it was demolished in 1988 to give way to the current glass office tower at the site.

 The new design by Jones and Kirkland was chosen in September 1982 an architectural design competition which drew 246 entries from 7 Canadian provinces.
 Architect James Stirling was on the panel of judges.
+The firm was founded by UK architect Edward Jones CBE and US partner Richard Kirkland.
+On completion of the Mississauga project Ed Jones returned to the UK to practice as Dixon Jones and Kirkland practised mostly in the USA.